jdrestre/holbertonschool-higher_level_programming/0x04-python-more_data_structures/README.md

 8-simple_delete.py | 8.
 Simple delete by key | Write a function that deletes a key in a dictionary.
 9-multiply_by_2.py | 9.
 Multiply by 2 | Write a function that returns a new dictionary with all values multiplied by 2 10-best_score.py | 10.
 Best score | Write a function that returns a key with the biggest integer value.
+11-mutiply_list_map.py | 11.
+Multiply by using map | Write a function that returns a list with all values multiplied by a number without using any loops.